-The information given to each client must not only notify them of their rights to confidentiality, but also the rights to confidentiality for other organization participants/clients they may see while at the facility.
-If the organization has a requirement of clients, staff, volunteers, outside service providers and visitors are to protect the organization location, this should be included in the notification.
-Clients must be given a copy of the organization's Confidentiality policy at in- take.
-If the organization has consequences for violations of the Confidentiality Policy, these must also be included in the policy.
-Anytime security or surveillance videos are used, survivors or anyone entering your facility must be informed they are being recorded.
-This must be done through visible signs that state the security camera is in use.
-Confidential information includes any personally identifying information (PII) collected in connection with services requested.
-This includes: o Demographic;

-- Personally Identifying Information (PII), which includes any individual information such as a date of birth: - Racial or ethnic background; - o Religious affiliation that individually or in combination with any other non- personally identifying information would serve to identify any individual.

-- If a visitor will be in an area of the facility in which no clients are present, such as a person comes to drop off donations at the administrative office, then the visitor does not need to be made aware of the client's right to confidentiality; however, the organization may want to consider hanging a sign in these areas, in case a client would present themselves while the visitor is there. - Please note that a posted sign should not be used as the only method to notify those individuals you know will be in contact with clients or inside the shelter. - It is recommended to have Board Members sign the Confidentiality Agreement that organization employees sign.
+but also the rights to confidentiality for other organization participants/clients they may see while at the facility.
+If the organization has a requirement of clients, staff, volunteers, outside service providers and visitors are to protect the organization location, this should be included in the notification. ☐ Clients must be given a copy of the organization's Confidentiality policy at in- take. ☐ If the organization has consequences for violations of the Confidentiality Policy, these must also be included in the policy. ☐ Anytime security or surveillance videos are used, survivors or anyone entering your facility must be informed they are being recorded.
+This must be done through visible signs that state the security camera is in use. ☐ Confidential information includes any personally identifying information (PII) collected in connection with services requested.
+This includes: Demographic; o Personally Identifying Information (PII), which includes any individual information such as a date of birth; Racial or ethnic background; Religious affiliation that individually or in combination with any other non-personally identifying information would serve to identify any individual.
+Additional Recommendations: If a visitor will be in an area of the facility in which no clients are present, such as a person comes to drop off donations at the administrative office, then the visitor does not need to be made aware of the client's right to confidentiality; however, the organization may want to consider hanging a sign in these areas, in case a client would present themselves while the visitor is there.
+Please note that a posted sign should not be used as the only method to notify those individuals you know will be in contact with clients or inside the shelter.
+It is recommended to have Board Members sign the Confidentiality Agreement that organization employees sign.
+Additional References/ Resources: ARSD 67:56:01:05 Confidentiality: VAWA & FVPSA FAQs on the VAWA Confidentiality Provision Data Breaches & Victim Service Providers: Considerations for Developing Effective Policies Client Services (Non-Shelter Support & Shelter Services) In-Take & Referral Procedure Requirements REQUIRED

-- ARSD 67:56:01:05

-- Confidentiality: VAWA & FVPSA

-- FAQs on the VAWA Confidentiality Provision

-- Data Breaches & Victim Service Providers: Considerations for Developing Effective Policies